 Of course, this is possible because Robot Dawn is a science fiction novel.
 Some readers might confuse the narrator with the author.
 But even when the narrator claims to be the author, the narrator is still a narrative construct created by the author and is a character as much as any of his other characters.
 Although generally LrGon remains in the background, his “voice” can be heard most clearly when pontificating on the general state of the Solar System in 2070 or when explaining how things came to be the way they are.

 LrGon is tens of thousands of years old, much older even than most of his kind.
 He has what today we would call human form.
 He is tall, thin and wiry, and fit.
 He wears a hooded cape, usually red with black interior, and his bearing is reminiscent of Ming the Merciless of the old Flash Gordon serials played by Charles B. Middleton, although LrGon is kindhearted and reflective, and Ming was, well, merciless.
-If he was to somehow show up on the big screen, I would like him to be played by an aged Harrison Ford.
+If he were to somehow show up on the big screen, I would like him to be played by an aged Harrison Ford with his voiceover much like that of the original theatrical version of Bladerunner.
 As LrGon states, he is a progeny of Daisy Daniels and all those in the 21st century who worked so hard to bring self-awareness to robots.
 He has what we today might term “superpowers,” although they are of the paranormal variety.
 We also might infer that he once had the capability of traveling through time but seems to have lost the ability with age.
 Lrgon is a starbot, or at least a derivative of them.
 To understand this, you’ll have to read the novel.

 How does the author receive his inspiration from LrGon?
 That is a complex process and not something to get into unless you have more than a casual interest.
 To learn more, you should take a look at my two books, Novelsmithing and in particular Story Alchemy.